PlasticRanger

 Limiting Oxygen Index

-Polyphenylsulfone or PPSU is a high-performance, amorphous, heat resistant, and transparent polymer.
-It is known for high impact resistance, high flexural and tensile strength, good chemical resistance, and excellent hydrolytic stability.
+Polyphenylsulfone, or PPSU, is a high-performance, amorphous, heat resistant, and transparent polymer.
+It is known for high impact resistance, flexural and tensile strength, chemical resistance, and hydrolytic stability.
 It has superior mechanical properties but is utilized very little compared to other thermoplastics owing to the high cost.

-PPSU is a great choice for parts that are exposed to high temperatures and corrosive environments.
+PPSU is an excellent choice for parts exposed to high temperatures and corrosive environments.
 Examples are medical device parts, automobile parts, pipe fittings, battery containers, aerospace, and nursing applications.
 Polyphenylsulfone has no melting point because of its amorphous nature and exhibits tensile strength up to 55 MPa (8000 psi).

 It has supreme thermal and mechanical properties, but most unfilled grades are unsuitable for outdoor applications because of poor UV, ozone, and weathering resistance.